REMASOL® JUS-DIP™ – A CASE STUDY

-Jus-Dip is a pre-optimized suspended slurry system that doesn’t require constant agitation.
+Jus-Dip is a pre-optimised suspended slurry system that doesn’t require constant agitation.
 It also offers a range of other benefits:

 - Excellent wax adhesion